rbadrinath/FCP/README.md

 * lcm.c		 :	Compute lcm using recursion

 ## ARRAYS with POINTERS AND FUNCTIONS
 * list\_avg\_array.c : Read a list of numbers into an array and find the average.
 * related\_arrays.c : Read two arrays (name[][] and scores) and search.
-* apnf.c   : We write a sequence of funcitons illustrating how arrays and pointers work in the context of function parameters
+* apnf.c   : We write a sequence of funcitons illustrating how arrays and pointers work in the context of function parameters.

 ## STRINGS